Saving the night

 |3||For whom?||A target group helps me focus||Friends, co-entrepreneurs, small businesses, dreamers and explorers at the same energy level|

 |4||What do they want or need?||Why would they be interested?||Most people I encounter wish to grow and thrive while overcoming barriers, to realise that external obstacles often mirror inner belief systems and social conventions.
 They need encouragement and confidence for their boundary crossing.
 Most of all, they need to feel the love and passion, to embrace their inner drives to explore new ventures, new directions or new dimensions while deepening their current path.|

 |5||How do they change as a result?||What is the result of my guidance or interventions||First: clarity and optimism, perceiving possibilities.
 Next: strength, a positive growth mindset, self-confidence, resulting in a stronger internal locus of control.
 Then: peace at heart and a sense of being connected.
 Finally: Joy.|

 This sounds easy, right?
 Beyond the pitfall of stating your present occupation instead of your passion it looks like an easy form.
 Now let's look again, closely.
-The first question leads to ownership, personal leadership, 'I-dentity', where I added my nature.
+The first question leads to ownership, personal leadership, 'I-dentity', my roots, my nature.